 Recording Student Skills

-With mobiles and go-pros everywhere these days it has become increasingly easy for students to record themselves completing a task.
+With mobile phones and go-pros everywhere these days it has become increasingly easy for students to record themselves completing a task.
 There are heaps of mobile phone stands for sitting your mobile into to use like a video camera.
 They can upload this video of them completing the task to the Learning Management System(LMS) for review.

 Timeline Photos